T.E.B.H. on instagram

 I talked to Joey about it, and that song, “Do You Remember Rock ’n’ Roll Radio?,” (sings) “Do you remember lying in bed, with the covers pulled above your head?”
 And I said to Joey, "I couldn’t believe you wrote that line.”
 And he just laughed and asked why, and I said I thought I was the only one who ever did that.

 The idea of listening to the transistor radio until you fall asleep seems to be a sort of archetype in this country.
-I used to tune my clock radio into into the Oldies station when i was little, or sometimes into one of the myriad country stations.
-When I was in middle school and early high school, I began tuning into Beth "Damn" Donahue on 102.9 WBUZ at night, and listening until Valery came on to do overnights, at which point I began to fall asleep.
-Not too many years later, i got turned on to college radio and my mind was blown.
+I used to tune my clock radio to the Oldies station when I was little, or sometimes into one of the myriad country stations.
+When I was in middle school and early high school, I began tuning into Beth "Damn" Donahue on 102.9 WBUZ at night, and listening until Vallery came on to do overnights, at which point I began to fall asleep.
+Not too many years later, I got turned on to college radio and my mind was blown.
 Goal No.1 from then on was to get on that talk'ity box.
 Which I successfully have done.
-I'm sorry-- BACK TO THE RAMONES and Rock n Roll Radio
+I'm sorry-- BACK TO THE RAMONES and “Rock n Roll Radio”

 I never listened to the 80's Ramones stuff until I heard "Danny Says" and at the risk of an Interweb shitstorm(HAHA! no one reads this blog!), End of the Century became one of my favorite Ramones Albums.
 That and Leave Home.
 All the songs on End of the Century just speak to me.
 And Phil Spector's wall of sound is a nice change of pace.
 I love songs about the radio, particularly ones about making it relevant again.
-Down by Law's "Nothing Good on the Radio" still kicks ass and rings true today, in spite of being some how more dated than the former song that came out like 15 to 20 years prior.
+Down by Law's "Nothing Good on the Radio" still kicks ass and rings true today, in spite of being somehow more dated than the former song that came out like 15 to 20 years prior.

-Rock n Roll Radio hearkens back to an era that, as a college radio DJ, I wish i could be a part of.
+Rock n Roll Radio hearkens back to an era that, as a college radio DJ, I wish I could be a part of.
 I'm the sort of guy who gets chills during the scene with Wolfman Jack in American Graffiti

 Now, I personally substitute Wolfman for Murray the K, because I thought The K sucked up too much to the Beatles.
 Not to malign the man, but I just wasn't impressed with that sort of thing.
 Anyway, the point is that radio, which for me is a treasured medium, is in its death throws as far as having any real cultural relevance.
 To illustrate, even NPR news corespondent Mara Liasson also moonlights on Fox News to pay the bills.